BY DAVID ONJILI

 Interest caps have reduced credit to the small and medium enterprises sector owing to the inability for banks to price for risk.
 The discussions to remove interest rate caps are timely, though the challenge to check excessive interest rate spreads still remains.
 However the solution lies more in creating a competitive banking sector and eliminating information asymmetries.

 According to Dr. Kiiru, small and medium enterprises in Kenya provide the majority of employment opportunities within our borders.
-Access to credit by this sector is therefore fundamental to poverty reduction and
+Access to credit by this sector is therefore fundamental to poverty reduction and wealth creation.

 The large entrepreneurial ventures contribute to the economy through employment and tax remissions, they are also more capitalized and therefore less risky to lend to by banks.
 However, their ability to create employment opportunities is limited, and access to cheaper credit may not have as strong trickle down effect as access to credit by SMEs that employ the majority of Kenyans.